finbourne/luminesce-sdk-csharp/sdk/docs/SqlDesignApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<SqlDesignApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<SqlDesignApi>();
             var body = select abc, :p1:'this' as c1 from xxx where abc = :abcP:123 or xyz in (:p2:, 'zzz');  // string | SQL query to generate the design object from

             try
             {
+                // uncomment the below to set overrides at the request level
+                // List<ScalarParameter> result = apiInstance.PutSqlToExtractScalarParameters(body, opts: opts);

                 // [EXPERIMENTAL] PutSqlToExtractScalarParameters: Generates information about all the scalar parameters defined in the given SQL statement
                 List<ScalarParameter> result = apiInstance.PutSqlToExtractScalarParameters(body);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));